- Federal Student Grants (Federal Grants) are free money for educational expenses for eligible students pursuing a postsecondary education.

 - Graduate PLUS Loans are available to students enrolled in Masters Degree Programs.

-- Alternative Loans private loans are available to creditworthy borrowers to meet the cost of education after other sources of aid has been depleted or when federal loan limits have been reached.
+- Private Loans are available to creditworthy borrowers to meet the cost of education after other sources of aid has been depleted or when federal loan limits have been reached.

 - California Dream Loan is borrowed money you must repay with interest.
 The loan is subsidized for undergraduate students with a valid CA Dream Act application and a valid AB540 affidavit or "U" Visa on file with Cal State San Marcos.